 The couple only had a fitted bookcase in the room as a starting point.
 Nevertheless, they set themselves a budget of £1,000 for absolutely everything else: furniture, paint, soft furnishings, lighting and accessories.

-For example, they added a front and side vent to the ALEX storage unit for less than £7 so their PC base unit now have plenty of ventilation.
+For example, they added a front and side vent to the ALEX storage unit for less than £7 so their PC base unit now has plenty of ventilation.

 Dive into Jane’s blog for a step-by-step guide on turning a dining room into the IKEA hack home office/study within a week and on a budget.